-Our experts have been helping our customers assess the risks from legionella to their workforce, customers and buildings for more than 20 years.
+Our water hygiene experts have been helping customers across the United Kingdom assess the risks from legionella bacteria to their workforce, customers and buildings for more than 25 years.

-We can help you to assess and manage these risks and ensure that you comply with all requirements.
-We have a wide range of clients including the education sector.
-With national coverage from regionally based service centres across the country, IWS are a full membership Legionella Control Association registered Company.
+We can help you to assess and manage these risks and ensure that you comply with your legal requirements.
+With local coverage from regionally based service centres across the country, IWS Water hygiene is a full membership Legionella Control Association registered Company.

-All IWS legionella risk assessments are completed by City and Guilds qualified, competent and experienced professionals in accordance with British Standard BS 8580.
+All of our Legionella risk assessments are completed by City and Guilds qualified, competent and experienced professionals, in accordance with L8 HSG 274 and British Standard BS 8580.

 Our legionella risk assessors will undertake a detailed site survey, and provide you with a comprehensive document including:

-Options include legionella and microbiological analysis and AutoCAD™ schematic drawings
+- Options include the legionella and microbiological analysis

-As part of the assessment, our experts will recommend precautionary measures to reduce the overall risk.
-These may include management responsibility and training as well as system maintenance, refurbishment and routine monitoring and inspection.
+As part of your legionella risk assessment, our experts will recommend precautionary measures to reduce the overall risk.
+These may include management responsibility and training; as well as system maintenance, refurbishment, routine monitoring and inspection.

-We understand the increasing pressure on budgets, so all our recommendations are prioritised, which means that money spent on high priority actions will produce the maximum benefit in terms of risk reduction.
+We understand the increasing pressure on budgets, therefore, all our recommendations are prioritised, which means that money spent on high priority actions will produce the maximum benefit in terms of risk reduction.

-Public Health England provides a monthly report detailing the number of cases of confirmed Legionnaires disease. this helps to identify sources of infection so that control measures can be kept up to standard and improved on.
-Please contact Integrated Water Services by using the contact form below!
+Public Health England provides a monthly report detailing the number of cases of confirmed Legionnaires disease.
+This helps to identify sources of infection so that control measures can be kept up to standard and improved on.
+Please contact the Integrated Water Services team to arrange a risk assessment or receive any more information by using the contact form above!